 Weather Challenges: Throughout the year the weather rarely fluctuates.
 Our average temperature throughout the year is a low of 44°F (4°C) and a high of 70°C (21°C), and is consistent during summer and winter.
 Many visitors are surprised by the cold mountain air.
 Because of the cooler weather and our cement housing structures having no forced heating or cooling it is better to pack primarily warm clothing.
 During rainy months (October-March) it is not uncommon to have a thirty minute downpour several times a week.
 This also means you should have shoes that are ready for dirt and mud.
 Having a rain jacket with hood is always a good idea.
 However the region would be considered dry and arid.

 Water Challenges: The water on campus is provided from our only on-site well.
 This water is filtered (reverse osmosis) and becomes our drinking water (located in five-gallon jugs in the kitchen).
-Plumbed hot water is only found in the campus showers.
-Because of the high volume of people on campus, visiting teams, and water use for agriculture and animals; it is not uncommon to empty the water cistern.
-When this happens we need to conserve water by limiting showers and toilet usage until water is restored.
-This may mean that we are without water from four-to-six hours daily.
+Because of the high volume of people on campus, visiting teams, and water use for agriculture; it is not uncommon to empty the water cistern.
+When this happens we need to conserve water by limiting showers to missionary shower and toilet usage until water is restored.
+This may mean that we are without water from four-to-six hours.
 For this reason, we request “missionary showers” be taken — briefly rinse, turn the water off, soap up, then turn the water back on to rinse.
+Doing this every other day of the week.
 This not only conserves water but it conserves propane fuel which is used for water heating.